COVID-19 (Coronavirus) Community Information

 A. You can be helpful in the following ways:

 - Stay healthy and prevent spreading germs by following recommended actions: wash hands frequently; avoid touching eyes, nose and mouth with unwashed hands; cover your mouth and nose with a tissue when coughing or sneezing and dispose of all used tissues; avoid contact with people who are ill.

 - Stay in touch with your loved one by phone, text, email, Zoom or other forms of communication that do not require physical proximity.

 - Donations of hand sanitizer, handmade cloth facemasks and other items are welcome; please visit our Amazon Wish List for more ideas.

 - Please keep AHS residents and staff in your thoughts and prayers.

 Q. Where can I find more information about COVID-19?

 - Minnesota Department of Health

-For mental health concerns, please call 911 or the Carver County Mental Health Crisis Program at 952-442-7601, 24 hours, 7 days a week, or during business hours to reach the Carver County Mental Health Crisis Program call 952-442-4437.
+For mental health concerns, please call 911 or the Carver County Mental Health Crisis Program at 952-442-7601, 24 hours, 7 days a week, or during business hours call 952-442-4437.
 Another option is the Substance Abuse and Mental Health Services Administration (SAMHSA) Disaster Distress Helpline at 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.

-We hope this information is helpful and gives you a better understanding of why we have implemented a restriction on visitors.
+We hope this information is helpful and gives you a better understanding.
 Our residents’ health and safety is our top priority and we are taking precautions to protect our residents and staff.